evowilliamson/python-viz-algos/README.md

-# Algorithms and datastructures in Python
+# Visualization of algorithms in Python

-Composite repository containing algorithms and data structures implemented in Python
+This repository aims to make good visualizations of algorithms which are used in computer science